joelparkerhenderson/task-life-cycle/README.md

 Start by choosing your task using your team's preferred way of working.

-* Some teams organize tasks, such as with to-do lists, checklists, story cards, use cases, swim lanes, a statement of work (SoW), a work breakdown structure (WBS), etc.
+* **Some teams organize**: such as with to-do lists, checklists, story cards, use cases, swim lanes, a statement of work (SoW), a work breakdown structure (WBS), etc.

-* Some teams categorize tasks, such as with labels, tags, keywords, icons, status indicators, skill sets, flowcharts, value stream maps, hexagonal architecture, etc.
+* **Some teams categorize**: such as with labels, tags, keywords, icons, status indicators, skill sets, flowcharts, value stream maps, hexagonal architecture, etc.

-* Some teams prioritize tasks, such as by importance, story points, value estimates, planning poker, board grooming, Gantt charts, critical scheduling, resource leveling, etc.
+* **Some teams prioritize**: such as by importance, story points, value estimates, planning poker, board grooming, Gantt charts, critical scheduling, resource leveling, etc.

-* Some teams notify stakeholders when work on a task starts, such as by sending a message to stakeholders, or updating the task notes, or moving a story card between swim lanes, etc.
+* **Some teams update**: such as with status indicators or tags, or by moving a story card between kanban board columns, or by progressing a use case from one swim lane to the next, etc.

+* **Some teams notify**: such as by sending messages to stakeholders, or posting progress information on a web page, or using alert systems for developers.

 ## Stage 2: Create the space